 7.1 Application of Standards

 a.
 The numeric criteria listed in R317-2-14 shall apply to each of the classes assigned to waters of the State as specified in R317-2-6.
-It shall be unlawful and a violation of these rules for any person to discharge or place any wastes or other substances in such manner as may interfere with designated uses protected by assigned classes or to cause any of the applicable standards to be violated, except as provided in R317-1-3.1.
+It shall be unlawful and a violation of these rules for any person to discharge or place any wastes or other substances in such manner as may interfere with designated uses protected by assigned classes or to cause any of the applicable standards to be violated with the following exceptions:

+1. As provided in R317-1-3.1, or.

+2. For the duration of a compliance schedule authorized by R317-8.
+The Division is authorized to use compliance schedules for establishing remedial measures in a permit leading to compliance of water quality-based effluent limits with any narrative or numeric criteria, or,

+3. For the duration of a water quality standards variance approved by the Board through rulemaking.
+The Board may authorize variances from water quality standards that are consistent with the requirements of 40 CFR § 131.14.